 Tracy served on the California Fire Safe Council board of directors from 2004 to 2007; and later as its Executive Director in 2019 she raised $15 million for statewide community wildfire preparedness programs.
 While there she helped craft the new statewide Hardened Homes pilot program with Cal OES and CAL FIRE.

-Tracy has a strong background in forest restoration and conservation, anchored by a master’s degree in Wildland Resource Science from UC Berkeley.
+Tracy has a strong background in forest restoration and conservation, anchored by a master’s degree in Wildland Resource Science from UC Berkeley, where she studied landscape ecology.
 Her diverse experience includes cofounding the international Forest Stewardship Council in 1990 to certify “good wood” products.

 Kathy Glass combines her passion for environmental conservation with editing and writing skills to contribute professional editorial services for ForEverGreen Forestry since its inception in the 1990s.

 This experience, combined with decades of living in the WUI of Southern Humboldt County, gives her a deep understanding of wildfire and natural resource issues on the North Coast.
 She has contributed to all eight of FGF's CWPPs, including fire plans for Humboldt, Lake, and Del Norte counties; the last two editions of Living with Wildfire in Northwestern California; as well as the 2019 brochures on home hardening and defensible space for the California Fire Safe Council; among many other local nonprofit projects.

 Kathy has supported with her time and writing skills the work of Friends of the Eel River, the Trees Foundation, EPIC, Ancient Forest International, the Headwaters Ancient Redwood Forest preservation campaign, and more.
 She has a journalism degree from the University of Missouri-Columbia and a master’s in English from UC Berkeley.
 This is a small but heartfelt part of her wide-ranging Editing Services business.